 Dr Fahim Ahmed is mainly interested in the application of Discrete Event Simulation (DES) within healthcare operations.
 His expertise are in using DES for modelling problems including patient-flows, resource allocation, and capacity constraints etc. His other area of interest is simulation conceptual modelling using structured methods.
 He is also involved with the DES support project for NHS Scotland with Gillian Anderson and Robert van der Meer.

 Dr Kerem Akartunali is interested in various optimisation problems inherent in health systems and treatment.
-His previous work with Australian colleagues on radiation treatment planning has been published in 2015 in Computers & Operations Research, where he continues his work by developing more sophisticated algorithms and solution methods for more effective use in practice.
-More recently, Kerem also worked on staff scheduling problems in health systems, with a particular focus on nurse rostering problems, where preferences and legislation makes these problems significantly complex.
-Kerem is also starting in October 2017 to supervise a new PhD project with Alec Morton, where patient flow through triage will be analysed and methods will be developed to improve the efficiency of overall hospital systems.
+His previous work with Australian colleagues on radiation treatment planning continues with the design and development of sophisticated algorithms and solution methods for more effective use in practice.
+More recently, Kerem also worked on staff scheduling problems in health and care such as nurse rostering and homecarer routing, where preferences and legislation makes these problems significantly complex.

 Gillian Anderson is interested in healthcare operations and how the use of Discrete Event Simulation (DES) can inform change.
 She has worked with the orthopaedics department at Glasgow Royal Infirmary and is currently funded by The Scottish Government to support DES improvement projects.